Castellania (Valletta): Language

-Tuscan Italian, and to some extant Latin, was used as the main functioning language of the courts throughout the periods of the knights, French occupation, British periods, until at least 1879 when the courts had already moved out of the building.
+Tuscan Italian, and to some extent Latin, was used as the main functioning language of the courts throughout the periods of the knights, French occupation, British periods, until at least 1879 when the courts had already moved out of the building.

 Though Maltese has always remained in use throughout the Knights period among all classes of society, the Councillor of the Supreme Tribunal of Justice Francesco Saverio Farrugia implied that Italian was considered as the maternal language which connects the country with the rest of Europe.
 The French language was established as the sole official language during the French occupation, however an exception was given to the courts as Italian prevailed for legal jargon.
 Efforts by the British to spread the usage of English during the protectorate and the early period of direct Crown control over Malta failed, mostly due to the unwillingness by the educated minority to adopt it.
 The supreme court proceedings were suggested to take place with the use of English, to encourage the study and use of English by judges and lawyers, but these efforts proved futile.
 Both during the period of French occupation and British rule, the supreme court decisions were published in Italian and the other preferred language of the government; French during the French period and English during the British periods.
 The Maltese language was never discussed as a possible language to be used in the Castellania.
 However, some documents presented to the courts were sometimes written with Italian and a mix of Sicilian or Maltese words.
 The language question was not solved until the 20th century, when the building had for long changed purpose.